hearhellacopters/hca.js/README.md

    |-----|-----|-----|

  - **Checksums will be verified in the process, and `Error` will be thrown on any mismatch.**

+### `HCA.encode(wav: Uint8Array, key1?: any, key2?: any, subkey?: any): Uint8Array`

+Return encoded HCA of the input whole wav file. **The input wav must be PCM16 at the moment, otherwise `Error` will be thrown.**

+ - `key1`, `key2`, `subkey` argument
+   if at least key1 is supplied, HCA will be encrypted after creation.

+ - **More options are possible down the line inculding different PCM formats, looping control and quality control.**

 ### `HCA.fixChecksum(hca: Uint8Array): Uint8Array`